ruuda/squiller/docs/index.md

-# Querybinder
+# Squiller

-Querybinder generates boilerplate code from annotated <abbr>SQL</abbr> queries.
+Squiller generates boilerplate code from annotated <abbr>SQL</abbr> queries.

 Working with <abbr>SQL</abbr> is often tedious, especially in statically typed settings.
 You need to explicitly bind values to parameters, and extract the resulting values for every column with the right type.
-Querybinder can generate this boilerplate code from a <abbr>SQL</abbr> file, based on annotations in comments.
+Squiller can generate this boilerplate code from a <abbr>SQL</abbr> file, based on annotations in comments.